samueljuma/alx-airbnb-database/database-adv-script/README.md

 # 🔗 Understanding SQL Joins – Airbnb Clone

-This document explains the purpose and usage of different SQL JOIN types used in the backend of the Airbnb Clone project.
+This section explains the purpose and usage of different SQL JOIN types used in the backend of the Airbnb Clone project.
 JOINs are essential in relational databases for combining data from multiple tables.

 ---